Crochet Lacey Charma Neck Warmer

 Rows 3: *Sl st in next ch 5 space, ch 5 sts,* repeat around, ending with ch 5.

-***Fasten off and weave in end here for bulky weight yarn.
-For medium weight yarn continue with rows 4 and 5.***
+***Fasten off and weave in end here for super bulky weight yarn.
+For bulky and medium weight yarn continue with rows 4 and 5.***

 Rows 4-5: repeat row 2.
 On row 5 end with a sl st into the first ch 5 space and fasten off.
 Weave in end.